Psychology

 Psychology courses acquaint students with basic principles of learning, motivation, development, and interpersonal relationships, providing a foundation for effective living and a background for a variety of career opportunities.
 The major provides students with a wide range of marketable and graduate study skills that include interpersonal awareness, problem-solving, research, and computer literacy.

 Baccalaureate degree holders are prepared for entry level positions in a broad range of areas including health and social services, mental health, organizational leadership and management, community relations, education, human resources, program development, public affairs, social science research, and programs for women.
 Psychology is recognized in Massachusetts as a certificate academic major for Early Childhood and Elementary Education students.
-Those who major in psychology are able to develop an expertise in one of the Department's areas of concentration: Mental Health Services, or Developmental Process.
 Those with bachelor's degrees in psychology work in the same fields as do psychologists with graduate degrees.
 Some of the department's alumni:

 - Counsel or teach people in group homes, nursing homes, and clinics